Biomine3000/bmoe_ruby/README.md

 Server features:

+* incoming client connections
+* incoming and outgoing server-to-server connections
+* automatically reconnect outgoing server links
 * `subscriptions` can be either a single array or nested arrays (arbitrary depth)
 * `to` as either a single `routing-id` or array of multiple ids
 * does not route to nodes already listed in `route`
-* can add all route destinations to `route` before routing (but currently disabled since other servers discard objects that have themselves in `route`)
-* incoming and outgoing server-to-server connections
-* automatically reconnect outgoing servers
+* adds the routing id of other routing servers to `route`
 * generates object ids and routing ids as UUIDs (subject to change)
 * sends `routing/subscribe/notification` and `routing/disconnect`
 * sends `routing/announcement/neighbors` periodically (only if routes or recipients are believed to have changed)
-* sends `ping` periodically when idle
+* sends `ping` periodically to servers if idle, and to clients who are idle
-* responds to `ping`
+* responds to `ping` intended for self, routes `ping` intended for others
 * supports _local_ clients with a duplicate `routing-id` – all of them will get the Object targeted to that id (subject to that connection's subscriptions)